alesky78/Spring-data-jdbc-howto/README.md

 Behaviour of Spring Data Jdbc:
-* if you have a aggregate root (with its repository) that has a 1 to 1 relationship, to build back the object automatically Spring Data JDBC expected that the the sql in the @Query obtain the result in a unique query: you have to write (probably) a join and the select clausole must contain the field al the aggregate root and the bean in the 1 to 1 relationship
+* if you have a aggregate root (with its repository) that has a 1 to 1 relationship, to build back the object automatically Spring Data JDBC expected that the the sql in the @Query obtain the result in a unique query: you have to write (probably) a join and the select part of the sql  must contain the field al the aggregate root and the bean in the 1 to 1 relationship
 * if you have a aggregate root (with its repository) that has a 1 to M relationship, Spring Data JDBC execute first a unique query on the aggregate root and all the 1 to 1 bean in relationship using join, then execute a new query for each 1 to M relationship.
 This can be exploited: you can write a @Query that consider only the aggregate root and the 1 to 1 relationship then spring will run automatically the query on the  1 to M relationship completing automatically the return mapping
-* the name convention for the alias to define in the select clausole for the @Embedded bean is the same of the aggregate root, example: an aggregate Root with an @Embedded Book book{ String author} become --> SELECT Root.author AS author from FROM Root
+* the name convention for the alias to define in the select part of the sql for the @Embedded bean is the same of the aggregate root, example: an aggregate Root with an @Embedded Book book{ String author} become --> SELECT Root.author AS author from FROM Root
-* the name convention for the alias to define in the select clausole for the 1 to 1 relationship is "name property in the agregate root"_"name property in the bean", example: an aggregate Root with an 1 to 1 Book book{ String author} become --> SELECT book.author AS book_author from FROM Root LEFT OUTER JOIN Book book
+* the name convention for the alias to define in the select part of the sql for the 1 to 1 relationship is "name property in the agregate root"_"name property in the bean", example: an aggregate Root with an 1 to 1 Book book{ String author} become --> SELECT book.author AS book_author from FROM Root LEFT OUTER JOIN Book book

+### test: ModifyByQueryAnnotationTest

+This test show hot to use the conjunction of @Query and @Modifying annotation to write writing manually SQL INSERT or UPDATE statement.
+This functionality is described also in the [official documentation](https://docs.spring.io/spring-data/relational/reference/jdbc/query-methods.html#jdbc.query-methods.at-query.modifying)

+Before to start to use this feature is important to understand that using @Modifying has some important drawbacks
+*  Modifying queries are executed directly against the database.
+No events or callbacks get called.
+   Therefore also fields with auditing annotations do not get updated if they don’t get updated in the annotated query
+*  @Version is not managed by this query then this must be implemented manually in the SQL query: VERSION = VERSION +1 WHERE ID = :id
+*  Also if the is managed directly in the SQL (VERSION = VERSION +1 WHERE ID = :id) Spring doesn't throw OptimisticLockingFailureException() in case of a missing update, it is responsibility of the developer find a solution to throw the OptimisticLockingFailureException if expected